moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

 ### Send Native Currency via Precompile {: #send-native-currency-via-precompile }

-Sending native currency with the batch precompile involves more than pressing a few buttons in Remix or MetaMask.
+Sending native currency with the Batch Precompile involves more than pressing a few buttons in Remix or MetaMask.
 For this example, you will be using the **batchAll** function to send native currency atomically.

 Transactions have a value field to specify the amount of native currency sent.
 In Remix, this is determined by the **VALUE** input in the **DEPLOY & RUN TRANSACTIONS** tab.
-However, for the batch precompile, this data is provided within the **value** array input of the batch functions.
+However, for the Batch Precompile, this data is provided within the **value** array input of the batch functions.

-Try transferring the native token of your ContainerChain to two wallets of your choice via the batch precompile:
+Try transferring the native token of your ContainerChain to two wallets of your choice via the Batch Precompile:

 1. Expand the batch contract under **Deployed Contracts**
 2. Expand the **batchAll** function